bnnsoft/PRNProducerDemo/README.md

 # PRNProducerDemo
-To run the producer type at a Terminal command prompt:
+To invoke the application, type at a Terminal command prompt:

 java -jar PRNProducerDemo.jar

-Be sure that you provide all Kafka jars in the lib subfolder of the folder where the application runs.
+Be sure that you provide all Kafka jars in the "lib" subfolder.
 When the application starts next message will show on the screen

 Set publisher parameters Y/N: